nextcloud/documentation/developer_manual/bugtracker/triaging.rst

 Why do you want to join
 =======================
-Helping to bring the number if issues down makes it easier for developers to spend their time productively and bug triagers thus **contribute greatly to ownCloud development**!
+Helping to bring the number of issues down makes it easier for developers to spend their time productively and bug triagers thus **contribute greatly to ownCloud development**!
 Triaging a bug doesn’t take long so the work comes in small chunks and you don’t need many skills, just some patience and sometimes perseverance.

-Bug triagers who contribute significantly should ask to be listed as an active contributor on the `owncloud.org <http://owncloud.org>`_ page!
+Bug triagers who contribute significantly should ask to be listed as an active contributor on the `owncloud.org <https://owncloud.org>`_ page!

 How do you triage bugs
 ======================